Romancing the Stone

 Romancing the Stone is a 1984 romantic comedy-adventure film directed by Robert Zemeckis, written by Diane Thomas and produced by Michael Douglas, who also stars in the film alongside Kathleen Turner and Danny DeVito.
 The film follows a romance novelist who must venture beyond her New York City comfort zone to Colombia to save her widowed sister from criminals who are holding her for ransom.

 Thomas wrote the screenplay in 1979.
 Zemeckis, who at the time was developing Cocoon, liked Thomas's screenplay and offered to direct but 20th Century Fox initially declined, citing the commercial failure of his first two films I Wanna Hold Your Hand and Used Cars.
 Zemeckis was eventually dismissed from Cocoon after an early screening of Romancing the Stone failed to impress studio executives further.
 Alan Silvestri, who would collaborate with Zemeckis on his later films, composed the score.

 Romancing the Stone was released on March 30, 1984, to positive reviews from critics and earned over $115 million worldwide at the box office.
-A sequel, The Jewel of the Nile, was released on December 11, 1985.
+A sequel, The Jewel of the Nile, was released the following year.

 Plot

-Joan Wilder is a successful but lonely romance novelist living in New York City with her cat, Romeo.
-After finishing her latest novel, Joan leaves her apartment to meet her editor and friend, Gloria Horne.
-On the way her neighbor, Mrs. Irwin, hands her an envelope that contains a map, sent by her recently murdered brother-in-law, Eduardo.
-While she is gone, a man is discovered trying to break into her apartment by the building's superintendent, whom he kills.
-Returning to her apartment, Joan finds it ransacked.
-She then receives a frantic phone call from her sister Elaine, Eduardo's widow.
+Joan Wilder is a successful but lonely romance novelist living in a New York apartment with her cat, Romeo.
+As Joan leaves to meet her editor and friend Gloria Horne, her neighbor hands her an envelope containing a map, sent by her recently murdered brother-in-law, Eduardo.
+While she is gone, a man breaks into her apartment and kills the building's superintendent when caught in the act.
+Returning to her apartment, Joan finds it ransacked and receives a phone call from her sister Elaine, Eduardo's widow.
 Elaine has been kidnapped by antiquities smugglers, cousins Ira and Ralph, and instructs Joan to bring the map to the Colombian coastal city of Cartagena; it is Elaine's ransom.

-Flying to Colombia, Joan is diverted from the bus to Cartagena by Colonel Zolo, the same man who ransacked her apartment.
+Flying to Colombia, Joan is diverted from the bus to Cartagena by Colonel Zolo, the man who killed Eduardo and ransacked her apartment.
 Instead of heading to Cartagena, this bus goes deep into the country's interior.
 Ralph realizes this and begins following Joan.
 When Joan distracts the bus driver by asking where they are going, the bus crashes into a Land Rover, wrecking both vehicles.
-As the rest of the passengers walk away, Joan is menaced by Zolo but is saved by the Land Rover's owner, an American exotic bird smuggler named Jack T. Colton.
+As the rest of the passengers walk away, Joan is held at gunpoint by Zolo but is saved by the Land Rover's owner, an American exotic bird smuggler named Jack T. Colton following a shootout between him and Zolo.

 Joan promises to pay Jack $375 in traveler's cheques for getting her out of the jungle and to a telephone.
 The two of them travel the jungle while eluding Zolo and his military police.
-Reaching a small village, they encounter a drug lord named Juan who is a big fan of Joan's novels and happily helps them escape from Zolo.
+Reaching a small village, they encounter a drug lord named Juan who is a big fan of Joan's novels and happily helps them escape from Zolo’s soldiers.